Homegrown Kickball Classic 2014

-For the second year in a row, cruel and unusual weather conditions forced the kickball game from its usual location at Chester Bowl, to the baseball field on Observation Hill.
-The new location had its own fair share of environmental hazards, including a 20-foot-wide, ankle-deep mud puddle in between third base and home.
+For the second year in a row, cruel and unusual weather conditions forced the kickball game from its traditional location at Chester Bowl Park.
+The new location, a shabby baseball field at Observation Park, had its fair share of environmental hazards, including a 20-foot-wide, ankle-deep mud puddle in between third base and home plate.
 If anyone was going to score, they were going to have to pay the price.

 The game was off to a fairly uneventful start.
 A tricky double play ended the top of the first with no scoring for Saturday.
 Friday then took its first turn at the plate.
 After a few whiffs and a few kicks, a pop fly to right field gave Heather Dean the chance to score.
 With a light-foot, tip-toe across the puddle, Dean was the first over the plate, putting Friday up 1-0.

 The wind was blowing hard; making it difficult for any kicker to get the ball past second base.
 Every pop fly was met with resistance, which gave the ball enough extra hang-time for someone to easily get under it.
 The road to third base not well traveled.

 By the top of the third, and by sheer force of will, Saturday was able to squeak in a run, tying the game up at 1 to 1.
 But that momentum wasn’t enough to keep racking up points.

 Saturday threatened again in the fourth, but Friday pitcher Chad Lyons made a diving catch on a line-drive kick by Nyanyika Banda to end the top of the fourth, and finally put some mud on his bright white Kenny Powers jersey.